guccisnake419/vzip/README.md

 # VZIP

-### NOTE: This version might be buggy, unstable and unable to handle larger zip capacity
+#### This project might be buggy, unstable and unable to handle larger zip capacity

 A description of this package.